A risk factor is something that increases your likelihood of getting a disease or condition.

 It is possible to develop gout with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing gout.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

-Gout is more common in men over 30 years, but it can occur in anyone.
-Gout usually does not affect women until after menopause.
+Gout is more common in men over 30 years old, an usually doesn't usually affect women until after menopause.
+The risk for gout is increased if other family members have gout.

 Lifestyle factors that increase the risk of gout include:

-Certain medications and vitamins can increase the risk of gout.
-These include:
+Medications and vitamins that may increase the risk of gout include:

 Last reviewed May 2014 by Michael Woods, MD